 How do you form your team?
-Look around in your classes.
+Look around in your classes - even in Zoom.
 Select the people who ask questions, help others, and take their studies seriously.
-You can also join a school club.
-Are you studying engineering?
-Join the engineering club.
 You can also talk to your professors, Peer Mentors, Student Ambassadors, and ASUCC officers for team ideas and more.

-Tutoring is a key strategy if you don't understand your course materials.
+Tutoring is coordinated by the Success Center.
+It is a key strategy to success when you don't understand your course materials.
 Tutors are generally masters of the course that you need help in.
 Of course, your professors are a great resource but the next best thing is signing up for tutoring.
-You can always lookup a YouTube video.
-A video might just do the trick but you can't ask a video a question.
+You can always lookup a YouTube video and a video might just do the trick but you can't ask a video a question.
 Take advantage of tutoring.
 It's a great resource.

 See Your Academic Advisor

 Wondering what classes you need to complete your degree and graduate?
 You are not alone.
 When you see your academic advisor, you'll get a class planner that will help you to stay on track.
 Is life getting in the way of your studies?
 It happens.
 See your advisor whenever you need to change things.
 Planning is part of being successful.